We know the feeling, you drift off to sleep without a hitch and then inexplicably wake up in the middle of the night and can't sleep.

 Can't sleep and find yourself laying awake for hours? (opens in new tab) You're not the only one...

-So, here is a round up of ideas to help you fall asleep, plus suggestions to help you drop back off if you’ve woken in the night after a succession of strange vivid dreams – or nightmares.
+So, here is a round up of ideas to help you achieve deep sleep (opens in new tab), plus suggestions to help you drop back off if you've woken in the night after a succession of strange vivid dreams (opens in new tab) - or nightmares.

 We've also spoken to a couple of sleep experts, who've shared their sleep tips with us and explains how to get a more restful night when you can't sleep.
 So forget counting sheep, these simple lifestyle changes could help make your sleep problems a thing of the past.